-At the Nava Law Group, P.C., our Harris County car accident lawyers understand the confusion that occurs after you are hurt in a crash.
-The physical and emotional trauma can require extended time and care to heal fully, and when the negligent party’s insurance company begins calling right away, their only goal is to get you to take some — if not all — responsibility for the crash.
+At the Nava Law Group, P.C., our Houston car accident lawyers understand the confusion that occurs after you are hurt in a crash.
+The physical and emotional trauma can require extended time and care to heal fully, and when the negligent party’s insurance company begins calling right away, their only goal is to get you to take some — if not all responsibility for the crash.

 Insurance companies are only interested in denying your claim, so they can continue to bolster their bottom line.
 And when injury victims are in a vulnerable position, their manipulative tactics are often successful.